stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-5-remote-access/overview.md

 The goals of this phase were to:

-* establish secure remote access to both Raspberry Pi nodes
+- establish secure remote access to both Raspberry Pi nodes
+- add admin endpoints to the tailnet
-* avoid public SSH exposure
+- avoid public SSH exposure
-* avoid router port forwarding
+- avoid router port forwarding
-* validate remote administration from outside the home network
+- validate remote administration from outside the home network
-* keep the implementation simple and reliable
+- keep the implementation simple and reliable

 ---